Low Intensity Laser Therapy (LILT)

 Of at least equal importance (more so for the practitioner) is the role of LILT in pain relief.
 This, more than wound healing, results in the, ”too good to be true” attitude within the American medical community.
 After all, EVERYONE knows the only ways to relieve pain are by medication and surgery.
 If these don’t work, psychotherapy is the last alternative.

 However, since 1986 world-respected researchers have recommended LILT for such use (Seitz & Kleinkort 1986; Zhou Yo Cheng 1988; Woolley-Hart 1988; Kert & Rose, 1989).
-In addition, clinicians around the world, based on their professional experiences, confirm the analgesic effect of LILT.
+In addition, clinicians around the world, based upon their professional experiences, confirm the analgesic effect of LILT.

 Unfortunately, from a strictly scientific point of view, these reports are hardly conclusive.
 There has been little or no standardization in the application of LILT.
-The type of laser used, the wavelength, contact or non-contact mode, length of treatment as well as skin color, age of the patient, and body type are all variables that can affect outcomes.
+The type of laser used, the wavelength, contact or non-contact mode, length of treatment as well as skin color, age of the patient and body type are all variables that can effect outcomes.
 As a result, the majority of reports concerning the efficacy of LILT have been considered anecdotal.
 A great many of those were reported in foreign languages, which often resulted in obscuring information during the translation.

 In spite of these limitations, the number of clinicians and patients who report significant analgesia from LILT has grown dramatically.
 Whether or not we know exactly why, LILT is proving to be a very valuable modality in the treatment of pain.
 In fact, clinicians using LILT and other forms of electrotherapy consistently report the clear superiority of the former.
 In a growing number of instances, it is now used as the first treatment of choice for pain.
 Perhaps even more important is the fact that, to date, there has never been a report of a serious, long-term negative side effect attributable to this procedure.

 The list of painful conditions treated with LILT is extremely impressive.
 In fact, clinically it would be easier to list conditions on which LILT does not work.
 Even then, failure is not outright.
 It is more appropriate to say that the percentage of success in some patients, with some conditions, is lower.
-These conditions include spinal stenosis, where there is direct bony pressure on a nerve(s), reflex sympathetic dystrophy, and advanced neuropathy.
+These conditions include spinal stenosis, where there is direct bony pressure on a nerve(s), reflex sympathetic dystrophy and advanced neuropathy.

-In addition, a “permanent cure” is difficult to achieve if a structural component exists.
+In addition, “permanent cure” is difficult to achieve if a structural component exists.
 A reasonable analogy is having a motor vehicle that pulls toward the right side of the road when the driver is trying to go straight.
 If the right front tire is not flat, there is probably a misalignment of the vehicle’s front end.
 The driver might not want to spend the money to get it aligned (perhaps the lease is up very shortly).
 Instead, they lower the air pressure in the left front tire to the point that the car drives straight.
 Problem solved!
 The symptom goes away.
 Unfortunately, they will have to purchase two new front tires every three thousand miles (5000km) or so.
 Thus, structural problems demand structural corrections.
-If there is a misalignment in a person’s hips, spine, or extremities, there is constant irritation to the soft tissue components of those areas.
+If there is a misalignment in a person’s hips, spine or extremities, there is a constant irritation to the soft tissue components of those areas.
 It can feel better with LILT, but permanent healing will be extremely difficult to achieve.
-When this is the case, concomitant structural correction (manipulation) and LILT result in rapid, complete recovery.
+When this is the case, concomitant structural correction (manipulation) and LILT results in rapid, complete recovery.

 • CERVICAL PAIN FACIAL PAIN (INFLAMMATION)